fedtti/tribute-page/README.md

 npm i
 ```

-Please, notice that `fsevents` only works on macOS: it doesn’t break any dependency.
+Please, notice that `fsevents` only works on macOS: it doesn’t break any dependency – despite the given error – on other platforms.

 ## Contributing